 (b) a limited guardianship or administration order has been made under the Act, which authorises the guardian or administrator, as the case may be, to conduct legal proceedings in the name of the person under a disability or on his behalf,

-the guardian or administrator shall act as next friend or guardian ad litem, as the case may be, of the represented person in any proceedings unless, in a case to which paragraph (5) or (6) or Rule 6 applies, some other person is appointed by the Court to be the next friend or guardian ad litem, as the case may be, of the represented person in those proceedings.
+the guardian or administrator shall act as next friend or guardian ad litem, as the case may be, of the represented person in any proceedings unless, in a case to which subrule (5) or (6) or Rule 6 applies, some other person is appointed by the Court to be the next friend or guardian ad litem, as the case may be, of the represented person in those proceedings.

 (4) In respect of a represented person within the meaning of the Public Trustee Act 1941, the Public Trustee shall be the next friend or guardian ad litem as the case may be.